amperser/proselint/demo.md

 The 1950's were a swell time.
 The 50's were a swell time.
 Things happened from 1980-1999 and from 240-398 A.D.
-March, 2013 was notable in that…
+March, 2013 was notable in that
-In February of 2010, the mayor considered…
+In February of 2010, the mayor considered

 # Punctuation
-Smith, et. al (2006) said…
+Smith, et. al (2006) said

 # Quoted text
 John said that I am "very unique."